easonwy/sovd-log-dashboard/README.md

 **Status**: ✅ Production Ready | **All 4 Phases Complete** | **100% Type-Safe** | **Fully Tested**

 SOVD Log Dashboard is a **production-ready, full-stack real-time log streaming application**.
-It provides a robust, user-friendly interface for monitoring and analyzing system logs with real-time WebSocket streaming, advanced filtering, and 1000+ concurrent connection support.
+It provides a robust, user-friendly interface for monitoring and analyzing system logs with real-time Server-Sent Events (SSE) streaming, advanced filtering, and 1000+ concurrent connection support.

-Built with **Next.js 15, React 19, MySQL 8, TypeScript**, and **WebSocket** for modern real-time performance.
+Built with **Next.js 15, React 19, MySQL 8, TypeScript**, and **Server-Sent Events** for modern real-time performance.

 ---